uavaustin/orchestra/README.md

 Compose (which is used for testing) are installed on your machine.

 To build all the images at once, simply run `make` in the top-level directory.
+*NOTE*: by default, top-level `make` creates the `uavaustin/image-rec-auto` image for x86 devices.
+If you would like to build for the Jetson, initialize the `JETSON` environment variable and build in the specific directory.

-If you would like to build specific images, you can either pass the name of the service (e.g. `make interop-proxy`) or you can call `make` from inside the service's directory.
+For building specific images, you can either pass the name of the service (e.g. `make interop-proxy`) or you can call `make` from inside the service's directory.
 Note that calling `make` from the service directory does not ensure that build-time prerequisites are satisfied.